NSHipster/articles/2019-03-25-xcode-source-extensions.md

 Well, where the extension is on the App Store, we know that they're not.
-**The extension must be sandboxed just to be loaded by Xcode**, whereas calls to SourceKit needs to be un-sandboxed, which of course won’t fly in the App Store.
+**The extension must be sandboxed just to be loaded by Xcode**, whereas calls to SourceKit needs to be un-sandboxed, which of course won't fly in the App Store.
 We _could_ distribute independently and use an un-sandboxed [XPC service](/inter-process-communication/) embedded in the extension.
 Or more likely, we can write our own single-purpose code to get the job done.
 The power of Xcode's compiler is tantalizingly out of reach here.